JunyuZhou2002/MarQSim/README.md

 **Tables2**: Execute `src/Compilation Time/exp.py`.
 The output: `result.txt` will be placed in the different directories under `src/Compilation Time/`, with different qubit/Pauli string number combination (`Pauli_x_y` refers to a Hamiltonian with x qubits and y Pauli strings).

+## Code Structure

+`exp.py` in each folder is the driver that executes the random compiler with different parameters.

+`randomcompiler.py` is the implementation of MarQSim algorithm.